 The Bookie sneers.
 “Honey, dream on.
 You can keep the wrinkled old bag.
 I got better things to do than shag the leftovers.”
 She turns her attention back to Bucky, who’s creeping away and freezes again.
 “Mr. Buchannan, you owe Mr. Diggles and diverse others three million and change.
 On behalf of the League and the Gambling Debt Resolution Department, I’m here to collect.”

 “THREE MILLION!?”
 I shout.
-“Bucky, you said you only owed a hundred grand to that Milo guy!”
+“Bucky, you said you only owed a hundred grand to that Milo guy.”

-“Milo is not Mr. Diggles,” the Bookie says, “and while Milo’s debt is included in this collection attempt that amount is insignificant compared to what Mr. Buchannan owes Mr. Diggles.”
+“Milo is not Mr. Diggles,” The Bookie says, “and while Milo’s debt is included in this collection attempt that amount is insignificant compared to what Mr. Buchannan owes Mr. Diggles.”

 Flash boil achieved.
-“Bucky!
+“Bucky.
 What the fuck?
-You said you were clean!
-You said you had an operation to fix your gambling problem!”
+You said you were clean.
+You said you had an operation to fix your gambling problem.”

 He shrugs.
 “Yeah, about that.
 I sort of made it up.”

-“I know!
-There’s a Bookie here!
+“I know.
+There’s a Bookie here.
 Bucky, the only reason I hired you was because you said you had that operation, and now I find out that you lied to me?
 That you’re still gambling with money you don’t have?
 That you’re still fucking up your life and everyone else’s around you?”

 “Me?!”
 Bucky yells, standing up.
 He crosses the room and grabs the front of my shirt.
-“You ruined everything when you shot that bee!
-We were gonna lose that game and I was gonna make a shitload of money!
-I was gonna make back what I owed and then some!
-But then you lost your fuckin’ cool and shot a fuckin’ referee!”
+“You ruined everything when you shot that bee.
+We were gonna lose that game and I was gonna make a shitload of money.
+I was gonna make back what I owed and then some.
+But then you lost your fuckin’ cool and shot a fuckin’ referee.”

 Something shatters in my head and I push him away.
 “What?
 Wait a minute.
-Wait a fucking minute!
+Wait a fucking minute.
 Did you bet against us?
 You bet against me?”

 He snorts.
-“Of course!
-I had it all planned out!
-It was a sure thing!
+“Of course.
+I had it all planned out.
+It was a sure thing.
 You sleep with the ref’s wife, you practically guarantee that we lose.
 That asshole would call every little foul on you.
-It was such a fuckin’ sure thing, and you fucked it up so fuckin’ bad!”
+It was such a fuckin’ sure thing, and you fucked it up so fuckin’ bad.”

 I raise a hand.
 Drop it.
 I actually hear the squelch in my head when the rotten pieces fall into place.
 “Did you…did you set me up with that Veeni?”
 Bucky grimaces.
 I can’t believe it.
 It’s like I’m looking at a different person.
 A person I don’t know is standing before me in the skin of an old friend.
 I feel like I’ve been run over.
 “You … You … Why?”

 “I owed Mr. Diggles, Rick, and you don’t want to owe Mr. Diggles.
 He was gonna kill me.
 Kill me slow.
 He was gonna put me into a vat of rats.
 They’d have gnawed off my feet first.
 Then my shins.
 My knees.
 He’d use drugs to keep me from sinking into shock.
 Said I’d feel it all.
 Said I’d scream myself hoarse.
 Said I’d break my own wrists trying to get out of the cuffs, trying to escape.
 You get the picture.
-So, I told him I could throw the Cup game.
+So, I told him I could throw the cup game.
 I got the Veeni woman to sleep with you – she hated her husband and wanted to embarrass him.
 The rest would’ve taken care of itself, if you hadn’t shot the guy.”

 “I don’t get it.
 We lost.
 You should’ve been in the clear.”